-Registration for New Year CSA, starting Jan.
-4, is CLOSED.
+Registration for LATE SPRING CSA, starting May 3, is OPEN!

-NOW CLOSED: Start 2018 with local, fresh produce! & Support your in town, sustainable farm by joining our CSA!
+ENJOY local, fresh produce on a weekly basis & Support your in town, sustainable farm by joining our CSA

 Planned Crops: Microgreens, Mushrooms + Field Crops Below!

-Beets, Broccoli, Cabbage, Carrots, Cauliflower, Collards, Garlic, Lettuce, Kale, Onions, Rainbow Chard, Spinach, Turnips
+Late Spring: Arugula, Beets, Broccoli, Cabbage, Carrots, Cauliflower, Collards, Fennel, Garlic, Green Mizuna, Leeks, Lettuce, Kale, Mesclun Mix, Onion, Radishes, Rainbow Chard, Shallot, Turnips

 Interested in a more flexible CSA option?